ValGherdol/4-MAT_project/README.md

 This package initially contains the following files :

 - You will find in the main folder (other than the current README) :
 	- 4-MAT USER MANUAL.docx : the user manual which explains in details how the program works.
-A pdf file of this file is also available.
+A pdf version of this file is also available.
 	- Block Diagram.pdf : a diagram to visualize how the different code files interact with one another.
 - You will find in the Code folder :
 	- 4-MAT_XXXX_YY_ZZ.py : the main code file of the program.
 The XYZ characters stands for the date of the lastest update.